-If you’re wondering how you can start your own food truck business company that you own and it will cost to start the food truck, you can follow these steps and suggestions to help start your journey.
+If you’re wondering how you can start your own food truck business company that you own and what it will cost to start a food truck, you can follow these steps and suggestions to help start your journey.

 According to a report from IBISWorld between 2015 to 2020, the food truck industry has grown by 7.5 percent on average.
-The benefit of being mobile of food trucks is the fact that it’s mobile.
+The benefit of being mobile food truck is the fact that it’s mobile.

-Food Truck format gives owners access to multiple locations for an initial cost.
-It is smaller than creating a new restaurant in any other type.
+The food Truck format gives owners access to multiple locations for an initial cost.
+It is smaller than creating a new restaurant of any other type.
 Thus, it is not surprising that small restaurant owners are considering investing in a Food Truck instead of a standalone restaurant.

 This article will provide you with why it’s a better option to start the doors of a Food Truck instead of a Standalone Restaurant.